Awareness – Desired Behavior = Breach

 “What value do I place on the critical assets that provide this organization with a competitive advantage?”

 Once a value has been determined, a follow-on statement and question might be:

-“If 69% of breaches are the result of human error that jeopardize that asset, why is it so difficult to justify investment in mitigating that risk as much as possible?”
+“If 69% of breaches are the result of human error that jeopardizes that asset, why is it so difficult to justify investment in mitigating that risk as much as possible?”

 Everyone agrees there is a need to change the security behavior and mitigate the risk related to human error.
 Innovation in behavior training is the means by which to drive that change.
 In that context, I will conclude this series with the following quote.

 Progress is impossible without change, and those who cannot change their minds cannot change anything.”George Bernard Shaw

 I would like to express my thanks to Hazel Chappell, Founder – ishca health llc for her contributions and suggestions to the writing of this article.